threadmapper/VEL-ChIPseq/README.md

 # Raw reads data
-The single end fastq files are deposited to the SRA archived
+The single end fastq files are deposited to the SRA archived as `BioProject: PRJNA973989` titled `Functional specification of VEL accessory proteins in Arabidopsis Polycomb silencing`

 ```python